aidl-2021-betastar/betastar/README.md

 ![1_-l5zyiih9yvox7o_0W_S2Q](https://user-images.githubusercontent.com/75299844/125631224-7bbbe707-4558-4092-8d9d-26056ee461cc.png)

 One of the big challenges of StarCraft 2 is the fact that an action is a N-dimensional vector.
 Because of this, the network needs to learn how make a main action as well as to choose N-1 arguments sepecific to the selected action.
 To achieve this, we needed to define a probabilistic model of how this sequence of arguments is selected.
 To simplify we argued that each one of the arguments was selected independently of all the others (including the main action).
-Mathematically tthis translates to a product of independent probability distribution or, more conveniently, a summation of the logarithms of such distributions.
+Mathematically this translates to a product of independent probability distribution or, more conveniently, a summation of the logarithms of such distributions.

 ![Captura](https://user-images.githubusercontent.com/75299844/125648396-4fdd4652-3e8b-4a93-a5c2-ef3350153bb2.JPG)

+### Observation space

+Thankfully, PySC2 gives us observations from the space not only in raw pixels, but also in full size feature maps of the screen and minimap that represent different aspects (height, visibility, units, etc).
+This makes encoding the state a lot easier than from raw pixels (due to the raw pixels using perspective, and units and buildings appearing smaller as they move to the north).

+As part of the observation, we also get a number of non-spatial features that represent scalar quantities of resources, hit points and so on.
+Most notably, we get a list of which actions are available at every time step, which we then leverage to do action masking on the raw policy logits as to never issue an action that's unavailable.

+### Action space

+The StarCraft 2 action space is a multi-discrete space in the form of a **function** and **arguments**.
+The function identifier is the first discrete action space, and each possible argument of all functions are flattened into separate discrete action spaces.

+We treat the different discrete action spaces as totally independent, even though they are obviously highly correlated, but it seems to work well enough for our purposes.

+For convenience, we set some sane defaults for certain high-dimensional arguments that are hard to learn and/or irrelevant for the minigames that we target.
+This helps us reduce the total action space considerably while preserving a rich behavioral space.

 ## Reinforcement Learning & Algorithms